 Psoriatic arthritis (PsA) is a chronic inflammatory condition that can cause swelling, pain, and stiffness in the joints.
-The symptoms can vary from person to person and depend on the severity of the disease.
+Symptoms vary from person to person and depend on the severity of the disease.

-While medications and lifestyle changes can help reduce symptoms, there’s no current cure.
-Left untreated, PsA can lead to severe flare-ups and result in long-term joint damage that can interfere with your quality of life and ability to complete everyday activities, including work.
+While medications and lifestyle changes can help manage symptoms, there is currently no cure.
+If left untreated, PsA can lead to severe flare-ups and result in long-term joint damage that can interfere with your quality of life and ability to complete everyday activities, including work.

-It can also help to make some adjustments in the workplace, such as:
+This treatment plan can also help you make some adjustments in the workplace, such as:

 - using a hands-free phone headset

 - putting arthritis-friendly grips on pens and pencils

 - keeping frequently used items within close reach

 - using an ergonomic setup for your desk and chair

 - taking frequent breaks to move your body

 The U.S. federal government runs two programs that provide benefits to people with disabilities: